nirajp82/Wireshark/03_DHCP.md

+## **Overview**
+Every device that communicates on an IP network (like the internet or a local area network) must have an IP address.
+The key difference is **how** that IP address is assigned.

+### **Types of IP Address Assignment:**
+1. **Dynamic IP Assignment (via DHCP)**:
+   Most modern networks, especially in home and enterprise environments, use **DHCP (Dynamic Host Configuration Protocol)** to assign IP addresses automatically.
+   - **How it works**: Devices **don’t have a fixed IP address** initially.
+Instead, they **request an IP address** when they connect to the network, and a DHCP server **dynamically assigns** an available IP address from its pool.
+   - In many cases, yes.
+Most devices **automatically obtain an IP address** through DHCP when they join a network.
+This is the most common setup today because it’s more convenient and efficient.
+   - No, devices generally do not come with a pre-configured **global** IP address.
+Instead, they use **private IP addresses** assigned dynamically by a DHCP server on a local network (e.g., home Wi-Fi).
+If devices are in a network where static IPs are required, those can be manually set by an administrator.
+   - **Use case**: This is how devices like laptops, smartphones, and tablets typically get their IP addresses on home Wi-Fi networks, office LANs, or even when you connect to the internet through your ISP.
+   - **Benefits**: This method is easy, flexible, and efficient since devices don’t need to be manually configured every time they connect to the network.
+It also allows IP addresses to be reused when devices disconnect or are no longer in use.

+2. **Static IP Assignment**:
+   In some cases, devices may be **manually assigned a fixed IP address**.
+   - **How it works**: The **IP address is manually set** on the device, and it remains the same until it's changed by the network administrator.
+This means the device always uses the same IP address whenever it connects to the network.
+   - **Use case**: Devices like **servers**, **network printers**, **security cameras**, or any devices that need a **constant, unchanging IP address** often use static IPs.
+This ensures they are always reachable at the same address for services like web hosting, printing, or remote access.
+   - **Benefits**: Static IPs provide reliability for critical devices that other devices or users need to reach at a known address.
+   - **Issues**:  Before DHCP, IP addresses were assigned manually or statically, which had several issues:
+		1. **Manual Errors**: Mistakes, like assigning the same IP to multiple devices, could cause conflicts.
+		2. **Scalability**: Managing many IPs manually became challenging as networks grew.
+		3. **Limited Mobility**: Devices moving between networks needed reconfiguration each time they joined a new network.

+3. **Link-Local IP Addresses (APIPA)**:
+   In certain situations, if a device can’t get an IP address from a DHCP server (for example, if the server is down or not reachable), it will automatically assign itself a **link-local IP address**.
+This is typically in the **169.254.x.x range**.
+   - **How it works**: If the device is unable to reach a DHCP server, it assigns itself a temporary address in the **169.254.x.x** range.
+This allows devices to communicate **only within the local network** (same subnet) but **not with devices outside** that network or the internet.
+   - **Use case**: This is a fail-safe mechanism for situations where DHCP fails, allowing basic communication between devices in the same network.

 ### **How DHCP Works**

 **DHCP** (Dynamic Host Configuration Protocol) is a network protocol used to automatically assign IP addresses and other network configuration information to devices on a network.
 It simplifies network management by removing the need for administrators to manually configure devices with IP addresses.